House of Pain

-House of Pain was an American hip hop trio that released three albums in the 1990s.
-The group consisted of DJ Lethal, Danny Boy, and Everlast.
-They are best known for their 1992 hit single "Jump Around", which reached number 3 in the United States, number 6 in Ireland and number 8 in the United Kingdom.
-The group broke up in 1996.
+House of Pain was an American hardcore hip-hop trio.
+They are also regarded as pioneers of Irish rap due to their Celtic aesthetics.
+Consisting of DJ Lethal, Danny Boy and Everlast, they released three albums: House of Pain (1992), Same as It Ever Was (1994) and Truth Crushed to Earth Shall Rise Again (1996).
+They are best known for their 1992 hit single "Jump Around", which reached number 3 in the United States, number 6 in Ireland, and number 8 in the United Kingdom.

-Lead rapper Everlast went on to pursue a solo career and was a member of the supergroup La Coka Nostra which also featured DJ Lethal.
-DJ Lethal would later join and find commercial success with the band Limp Bizkit.
-House of Pain reunited briefly in 2010 for a world tour.
+The group broke up in 1996 but reunited briefly in 2010 for a world tour and in 2017.
+Lead rapper Everlast went on to pursue a solo career and was a member of the supergroup La Coka Nostra, which also featured DJ Lethal.
+DJ Lethal would later join and find commercial success with the nu metal band Limp Bizkit.